-This verse sums up our Bible study session in Woman of Worth Mentoring Ministries last night.
+This verse summarized last night’s Bible study session in Woman of Worth Mentoring Ministries.

 Which one is it?
 It matters, or it doesn’t matter?

 David Jeremiah provided a historical fiction occurrence in the story of Joseph.
 Imagine when Joseph was thrown in jail and falsely accused if a way was made for him to escape.
 After all, he was unjustly sold into slavery and falsely accused.
-All of a sudden, a dog barks, and a soldier’s attention is captured, and Joseph is apprehended.
-Joseph ponders and grapples with the fact that “If only that dog would not have barked….I’d be free!”
-There is nothing Biblical about that scenario other than the fact that moments matter to God.
-Imagine if Joseph had run, or escaped.
+Suddenly, a dog barks, a soldier’s attention is captured, and Joseph is apprehended.
+Joseph ponders and grapples with, “If only that dog would not have barked…I’d be free!”
+Nothing Biblical about that scenario other than that moments matter to God.
+Imagine if Joseph had run or escaped.
 All of Egypt, including his family, would have died from the famine that occurred years later.
-The prison experience seemed insane; yet, God used it for eternity.
+The prison experience seemed insane, yet, God used it for eternity.

 God just might have used a dog barking.